Galena Park High School: Principals

 Billy Bob Backer was the first principal from 1928 until 1930.
 Mr. A. T. Johnson served as principal from 1930 until 1933.
 Mr. Don Slocomb became principal in 1933 and remained until 1952.
 From 1942-1945 Harold Dement was the acting principal while Mr. Slocomb served in the armed forces during World War II.
 Mr. John W. Hoke became the longest serving principal of GPHS, serving from 1952 until 1977.
 In 1977 Mr. Wayne Lucky became the principal and in 1986 the school was again remodeled adding space to the growing school.
 In 1990 Mr. Bill Burnett became the Principal of GPHS and remained until 1993, when George Banda took over those duties.
 In 1998, Mr. Arnold Ramirez became the Principal of GPHS and remained until 2000, when he moved into the GPISD administration.
 In 2000, GPHS ushered in the 21st Century with its first female principal, Mrs. Marsha Masi.
 Mrs. Masi presided over another school remodeling.
 During the 2004 construction the Arthur C. Lilly Center, the Johnnie Rountree Fine Arts Center and the new field house at Dement Field were all constructed and the entire school was given a facelift which included new dining areas and renovations in all three gymnasiums.
 Mrs Masi implemented many new and innovative courses for the students of GPHS many of which offered student instruction in the career field of their choice.
 Students could receive college credit while still in high school.
 After 7 successful years for Mrs. Masi, Mr. Steven Kinney became principal for the 2007-2008 school year until he resigned due to illness in 2010 and was replaced by Tony Gardea, an alumnus of Galena Park High School.
-In 2018 Dr. Kimberly Martin, another alumnus, became the principal.